TylerPachal/plug_example/README.md

         (stdlib) proc_lib.erl:249: :proc_lib.init_p_do_apply/3
 ```

-The second endpoint raises a `Plug` error and results in no logging:
+The second endpoint raises a `Plug` error and results in no logging, with a 500 being returned to the client:

 ```
 curl localhost:4000/plug_error